-Eligible taxpayers may contribute to the SHTC Contribution Program fund and, in return, receive an tax credit, which the taxpayer may use against their Minnesota state tax liability.
+Eligible taxpayers may contribute to the SHTC Contribution Program fund and, in return, receive a tax credit, which the taxpayer may use against their Minnesota state tax liability.
 Contributors may designate their contribution for a specific Qualified Project or to the General Contribution Pool.
-If a contribution is designated for a specific Qualified Project and the project is not feasible or is otherwise not qualified to receive the designated funding, the contribution will be added to the General Contribution Pool and awarded to other Qualified Project(s) through a competitive application process.
+If a contribution is designated for a specific Qualified Project and the project is not feasible or is otherwise not qualified to receive the designated funding, the contribution will be added to the General Contribution process.
 After a contribution is made and a TCC is issued, the contribution is irrevocable.
 Minnesota Housing is not required to notify contributors if the project they designated is not funded or does not qualify for funding.